mmattel/EET-Solmate/README.md

 ## Known Routes

-Intedned as optional info, see the linked [description](./docs/known-routes.md) for more details.
+Intended as optional info, see the linked [description](./docs/known-routes.md) for more details.